jundalisay/spblist/content/en/research/ancient/babylonian/enuma/tablet-02.md

 And to the place of Ansar his father he took his way.

-He went and, standing before Ansar, the father who begat him.
+He went and, standing before Ansar his father.

 Ea [Enki] repated Tiamat's plot to him.